unixwars/wnget/README.rst

 the next/previous navigation links, as well as CSS class for title/content containers can be configured, among other settings.

+Besides the main *wnget* utility, the suite include *wnbook*, to generate ebooks from the downloaded contents, and *wnlocal*, to rewrite the links of html files that can be resolved to a local file using the same rules applied by *wnget*.

 Installation
 ------------